Understanding the Creator Economy

 Gary V: “Becoming someone who can create content – written, audio, or video – for the Internet contextually.
 Because there will not be a human nor a business on earth in a decade that isn’t in need of a substantial creative department of making – not thinking – making [great content].”

-Leading social media platforms need creators to grow their user base.
+Leading social media platforms need content creators to grow their user base.
 That’s why Instagram announced new ways for creators to make money during this year’s first ever Creator Week.

 Why authenticity matters in the creator economy